 For most people, the seeds are edible: raw, boiled, roasted, or cooked in some other fashion.
 Obviously (but worth mentioning anyway), don’t eat them if you have or suspect you have a peanut allergy.

-Harvested in October 2020.
+2020 supply sold out.
+Fresh seed should be available in October 2021.
 You’ll receive 4 pods, which contain at least 6 seeds total.
 I may have split the pods to make sure there are mature seeds inside.
 It’s best to keep the seeds in the pods until you plant, so they don’t completely dry out.

 Please read the germination information as well before ordering.